kimmikirino/frontend-sample-test/README.md

 ## Bonus

+1. Use some state managing solution;
+2. Unit tests or any other test you think is important.
-1. When a repo is clicked show a new page with the last 10 commits related to that repo;
+3. When a repo is clicked show a new page with the last 10 commits related to that repo;
-2. Create a search field to filter the commits by the term inserted into the field;
+4. Create a search field to filter the commits by the term inserted into the field;
-3. Show us your work through your commit history;
+5. Show us your work through your commit history;
-4. Host the website on the service of your choice;
+6. Host the website on the service of your choice;
-5. Unit tests or any other test you think is important.

 ## Questions or Problems?